Columbia’s African-American Pioneers in Medicine

 In response, he founded the Society of Urban Physicians with colleagues and organized several hundred New York City public hospital senior physicians to advocate for improved conditions in public hospitals.
 Thomson also called public attention to the high death rates and poor health among residents of central Harlem.
 He secured federal funding to establish a primary care network in Harlem, still functioning today as the Harlem Renaissance Network.

-Columbia University Trustee Kenneth Forde, MD’59, was the only African-American in his class at VP&S, and he followed a saying from his great-grandmother: “Race is something you run…and win.”
+Columbia University Trustee Kenneth Forde, MD’59, (1933-2019) was the only Black medical student in his class at VP&S, and he followed a saying from his great-grandmother: “Race is something you run…and win.”

 Forde had to turn to that advice multiple times in his career, including the time during his last year of medical school when, despite receiving praise for his performance during a surgical rotation, he was told he had no chance of becoming a resident in that department.
 “I learned early that you have to know how to find a way to get around it and overcome it,” Forde told Columbia Medicine magazine in 2007.